Jay Baller

-Jay Scot Baller (born October 6, 1960) is an American former professional baseball pitcher.
+Jay Scot Baller (/ˈbælər/ BAL-ər; born October 6, 1960) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Philadelphia Phillies, Chicago Cubs, and Kansas City Royals.
 Listed at 6' 6", 215 lbs., he batted and threw right-handed.

 Baller spent parts of six different seasons in the majors but never was able to stick with a big league time for an entire campaign.
 Primarily a reliever, he recorded 137 saves in 14 Minor League seasons and six saves in 94 Major League contests.

 Career

 Baller was selected by the Phillies in the fourth round (98th overall) of the 1979 MLB draft out of Canby High School in Canby, Oregon.
 He made his Major League debut with the Phillies as a reliever on September 19, 1982, throwing a scoreless, hitless inning against the Pittsburgh Pirates.
 He pitched in three other games that season, including one of his five major league starts, before returning to the minor leagues.

 He was one of five Phillies along with Manny Trillo, George Vukovich, Julio Franco and Jerry Willard who were traded to the Cleveland Indians for Von Hayes at the Winter Meetings on December 9, 1982.
 He spent the next two seasons as a starter in Cleveland's minor leagues before being traded to the Chicago Cubs for Dan Rohn in April 1985.
 Baller returned to MLB that season, appearing in 20 games (4 starts) and posting a respectable 3.46 ERA.
 Baller split the 1986 season between the Triple-A Iowa Cubs and Chicago, sporting a 5.37 ERA, a 2–4 record and five saves in 36 games in the majors, the most extensive big-league action of his career.

 In 1987 Baller spent the majority of the year in Iowa.
 In 23 games with Chicago, he went 0–1 and saw his ERA rise yet again to 6.75.
 The Cubs released him in December.
 He signed as a free agent with the Seattle Mariners and spent the 1988 season with their Triple-A team, the Calgary Cannons.
 After the season Baller signed with the Montreal Expos organization, and became a full-time closer for their Triple-A team, the Indianapolis Indians, posting a career-high 34 saves and a 2.02 ERA.
 Granted free agency again, Baller signed with the Kansas City Royals and found his way back to the majors in 1990.
 However, he was ineffective, managing only an inflated 15.43 ERA in three games.